ryasar79/reduxx/README.md

 ## Why Use ReduxX:

-In larger React apps it's really nice to have global state (global as in globally accesible, **NOT** stored as a global browser varible).
-But normally dealing with a global state object you may encounter a problem, your state looks like this:
+In larger React apps, it's really nice to have global state (global as in globally accessible, **NOT** stored as a global browser variable).
+But when normally dealing with a global state object you may encounter a problem, your state looks like this:

 ```
 ...